That would have been the most eyebrow-raising move of the summer so far, but perhaps not bizarre enough to feature in this list.

 The Dane, who’d been with Sunderland the previous season, made a handful of substitute appearances but the Italian champions’ starting XI only twice.
 Injuries were partly to blame, but not as much as the fact that they were Juventus and he was Nicklas Bendtner.

 Tommy Lawton (Chelsea to Notts County)

-Dressing-room discord, transfer requests and mutiny – and no, we're not talking about the Chelsea of now.
-No, this is Chelsea in 1947.
-Flying the flag for old-fashioned football, with its proper balls and preposterous transfers, is Tommy Lawton.
+Dressing-room discord, transfer requests and mutiny – and no, we're not talking about Maurizio Sarri's Chelsea.
+No, this was the Blues in 1947.
+Flying the flag for old-fashioned football, with its proper balls and preposterous transfers, was Tommy Lawton.